 The Boardroom Café has over 500 types of games for different interests, skill levels, and ages.
 They run regular tournaments and have experts available to help with game selection and rules.
 While you play, you can have pizza, sandwiches, or other snacks from the café.

-Learn about courage at Corrie ten Boom House
+Corrie ten Boom House

 A visit to the Corrie ten Boom house presents guests with the story of regular Dutch citizens who intervened to save the lives of Jews in danger during World War II.
 In their unassuming watch shop and home above the store, the Ten Boom family housed Jews and members of the Dutch resistance hiding from the Nazis.